 1. Do keep calm

-Want to learn the secret of how to deal with an angry husband or how to deal with an angry wife?
+Want to learn the secret of how to deal with an angry husband or how to deal if the wife has anger issues?
 It’s simple – maintain your calm and composure.

-Admittedly this may not be easy to do, especially when your angry spouse is lashing out at you, but the calmer you can remain, the quicker your partner will get over his or her outburst.
+Admittedly this may not be easy to do, especially when you are dealing with an angry spouse and your angry spouse is lashing out at you, but the calmer you can remain, the quicker your partner will get over his or her outburst.

 Keeping calm is a temporary strategy to use in the heat of the moment.
 Nothing good will be achieved if you are both screaming at each other.

 Then when the partner has calmed down, you will be able to address the matter in a more constructive manner.

-This point follows on from the previous one of keeping calm when dealing with a negative spouse.
+This point on how to deal with an angry partner follows on from the previous one of keeping calm when dealing with a negative spouse.
 Getting angry in response to your partner’s anger is actually counterproductive.

 If you add fuel to the existing fire it will just burn on for longer, and the damage left in its wake will be that much more hurtful.
 Let your partner be angry alone.

 The sharp contrast of your calm, peaceful, and mature attitude may help your partner realize how badly he or she is behaving and in turn, help you understand how to handle a spouse with rage.

 3. Do think about your own behavior